Dr. Tamara Zach

 By Dr. Tamara Zach MD — May 20, 2026

-Headaches are one of the most common neurological complaints in children and teenagers — and one of the most frequently dismissed.
-If your child is missing school, turning down activities, or waking up with head pain on a regular basis, it is time to stop waiting and start looking for answers.
-As a pediatric headache doctor in Phoenix, Dr. Tamara Zach MD at Rose Medical Pavilion specializes in diagnosing and treating the full spectrum of childhood headache disorders, from occasional tension headaches to complex, debilitating migraines.
+If your child is missing school, turning down activities, or waking up with head pain on a regular basis, stop waiting and start looking for answers.
+Headaches rank among the most common neurological complaints in children and teenagers, and they get dismissed more than almost any other symptom.
+Dr. Tamara Zach MD at Rose Medical Pavilion, a pediatric headache doctor in Phoenix, diagnoses and treats the full range of childhood headache disorders, from occasional tension headaches to migraines that keep kids in bed.

-Headaches affect up to 58% of school-age children at some point during childhood, and migraines specifically are more prevalent than most parents realize.
-By the age of 15, approximately 8–23% of children will have experienced migraine episodes.
-Despite these numbers, pediatric headaches are frequently undertreated — often because caregivers assume children are exaggerating, or because they are unsure whether the symptoms warrant a specialist visit.
+Up to 58% of school-age children get headaches at some point, and migraines are more common than most parents think.
+By age 15, somewhere between 8% and 23% of children have had migraine episodes.
+Yet pediatric headaches go undertreated, often because caregivers assume kids are exaggerating, or because they can't tell whether the symptoms warrant a specialist.

 Pediatric Migraines

-Migraine in children often looks different than it does in adults.
-Children may experience shorter attacks, bilateral (rather than one-sided) head pain, and more pronounced nausea or vomiting.
-Many children with migraine are sensitive to both light and sound and will seek out a dark, quiet room.
-Some experience an aura — visual disturbances such as zigzag lines or blind spots — before the headache begins.
-Others have no aura at all.
+Migraine in children looks different than it does in adults.
+Kids tend to have shorter attacks, pain on both sides of the head rather than one, and more nausea or vomiting.
+Many are sensitive to light and sound and want a dark, quiet room.
+Some get an aura first, visual disturbances like zigzag lines or blind spots, before the headache starts.
+Others get no aura.

-Abdominal migraine, a variant seen almost exclusively in children, causes episodes of stomach pain rather than head pain, often with nausea and pallor.
-This condition is frequently missed or misdiagnosed.
-Dr. Zach's experience evaluating pediatric headaches across their many presentations helps ensure that children with atypical patterns are not left without a diagnosis.
+Abdominal migraine, a variant seen almost only in children, causes stomach pain instead of head pain, usually with nausea and pallor.
+It gets missed or misdiagnosed often.
+Dr. Zach's experience with pediatric headaches in their many forms means children with atypical patterns don't get left without a diagnosis.

 Tension-Type Headaches

-Tension headaches are the most common headache type in school-age children.
-They typically produce a steady, pressing pain on both sides of the head — often described as a tight band or pressure — and are frequently linked to stress, poor posture, eye strain, and disrupted sleep.
-With remote learning, heavy backpacks, and screen-heavy lifestyles, tension headaches have become increasingly common among Phoenix-area children and adolescents.
+Tension headaches are the most common type in school-age children.
+They produce a steady, pressing pain on both sides of the head, often described as a tight band, and they tie back to stress, poor posture, eye strain, and bad sleep.
+Remote learning, heavy backpacks, and hours of screen time have made them more common among Phoenix-area kids and teens.

 Post-Concussion Headaches

-Head pain that develops or persists after a head injury can be a sign of post-concussion syndrome.
-This is especially relevant for young athletes in Arizona's year-round sports environment.
-Headaches that follow a head injury deserve careful neurological evaluation.
-Dr. Zach works closely with families to evaluate these symptoms as part of comprehensive pediatric concussion care.
+Head pain that shows up or sticks around after a head injury can mean post-concussion syndrome.
+That matters for young athletes in Arizona, where sports run all year.
+Headaches after a head injury need a careful neurological exam.
+Dr. Zach works with families to evaluate these symptoms as part of pediatric concussion care.

 Secondary Headaches and Red Flags